-- 4.1 The following people can use this procedure: - a) A person who is or has been in a landlord/tenant relationship with the Council.
-This includes people who have a lease, tenancy, licence to occupy, service agreement, or other arrangement to occupy premises owned or managed by the Council; - i) If the complaint is made by an ex-occupier they must have had a legal relationship with the Council at the time that the matter complained of arose: - b) An applicant for a property owned or managed by the Council; - A representative of any of the people above who is authorised by them to make a complaint on their behalf; - d) A representative of any of the people above who does not have the capacity to authorise a representative to act on their behalf.
-The Council must be satisfied that the representative has the legitimate authority to act on the person's behalf; or - e) A person with the legal capacity to make a complaint on behalf of any of the people above who is deceased.
+- 4.1 The following people can use this procedure: - (a) A person who is or has been in a landlord/tenant relationship with the Council.
+This includes people who have a lease, tenancy, licence to occupy, service agreement, or other arrangement to occupy premises owned or managed by the Council.
+If the complaint is made by an ex-occupier they must have had a legal relationship with the Council at the time that the matter complained of arose; - (b) A representative of any of the people above who has that person's consent to make a complaint on their behalf; - (c) A representative of any of the people above who does not have the capacity to give their consent to someone to act on their behalf.
+The Council must be satisfied that the representative has the legitimate authority to act on the person's behalf; or - (d) A person with the legal capacity to make a complaint on behalf of any of the people above who is deceased.